Time to read: 7 minutes (11 if you watch the video's also)

 This often is a difficult subject for many, because the way we run projects (not using Scrum) is often first establishing scope, finances and resources (what we now call people).
 With Scrum, some say we skip that phase, but actually, we don't.
 We build it up empirically, because that's the best way to control the future in complex environments.

 However, we are not giving anybody a blank cheque.
-We define clear roles and responsibilities.
+We define clear roles and accountabilities.

 We establish the role of the Product Owner.
 He or she is in control of the budget and planning of the product.

-We establish a self-organizing Development Team of cross-functional professionals who can get the job done, from start to finish.
+We establish a self-managing Development Team of cross-functional professionals who can get the job done, from start to finish.

 We ask a Scrum Master to facilitate this Scrum Team to encourage empirical process control and coaches this team to be a little bit better every day.

-Then we ask the team how long it will take them to validate the first wishes into a concrete result.
+Then we ask Developers how long it will take them to validate the first wishes into a concrete result.
 The shorter the better, because that saves money, that might otherwise be wasted on building the wrong thing.

-Often I advise sponsors of teams like this in an organization to fund just a couple of Sprints at first and look at the results after every Sprint.
-Have a conversation with the Product Owner and Development Team about the results and the return on investment.
+Often I advise sponsors of Scrum Teams like this in an organization to fund just a couple of Sprints at first and look at the results after every Sprint.
+Have a conversation with the Scrum Team about the results and the return on investment.
 This means the costs are pretty predictable.
 It's the costs of the team + out of pocket expenses for these Sprints.

 The sooner the first release goes out to the users, the sooner the financial risk decreases!